ImChet/ChetBot/README.md

 * initial_file_type - Options are: [mp4 | mp3 | wav]
 * desired_file_type - Options are: [mp4 | mp3 | wav]

+### /youtube mp3
+Downloads and converts a YouTube video from the URL given and uploads the mp3 file it converted.
+###### (The command can take a second to run sometimes, just let it run)

+`/youtube mp3 <url>`

+Arguments:
+* url - The YouTube URL that you would like ChetBot to download

+### /youtube mp4
+Downloads a YouTube video from the URL given and uploads it.
+###### (Hidden from general help command as this command only works if the file it generates if less than 8MB, as that is Discord's upload limit currently)

+`/youtube mp4 <url>`

+Arguments:
+* url - The YouTube URL that you would like ChetBot to download

 ### Voice Channel Commands
 ### /voice join
 Makes ChetBot join the Voice Channel that you are currently in.